nfriend/website-3.0-docker/README.md

 This will run the Docker network with some development options enabled.
 Although in most cases, it suffices to run the normal command, `docker-compose up -d --build`.

-To remove take down the network and delete the data volume:
+To take down the network and delete the data volume:

 `docker-compose down; docker volume rm website-30-docker_inspirograph-mysql-volume`